 When we speak there are hundred of muscles of our body like breathing muscles, laryngeal muscles, muscles of lips , tongue, palate and jaw works in coordinated way.
 If coordination among these muscles due to any reason goes fluency of speech will be affected.
 Means those who stammer will having problem in coordinating speech production muscles with brain.

 Speech Language Pathologists teach people who stutter to control and/or monitor the rate at which they speak.
 In addition, people may learn to start saying words in a slightly slower and less physically tense manner.
 They may also learn to control or monitor their breathing.
 When learning to control speech rate, people often begin by practicing smooth, fluent speech at rates that are much slower than typical speech, using short phrases and sentences.
 Over time, people learn to produce smooth speech at faster rates, in longer sentences, and in more challenging situations until speech sounds both fluent and natural.
 "Follow-up" or "maintenance" sessions are often necessary after completion of formal intervention to prevent relapse.

 Is there any medicine or surgery will help in stammering management?

 The U.S. Food and Drug Administration (FDA) has not approved any drug for the treatment of stuttering.
 However, some drugs that are approved to treat other health problems such as epilepsy, anxiety, or depression have been used to treat stuttering.
 These drugs often have side effects that make them difficult to use over a long period of time.
-In a recent study funded by the National Institute on Deafness and Other Communication Disorders (NIDCD),researchers concluded that drug therapy has been largely ineffective in controlling stuttering.
+In a recent study funded by the NIDCD researchers concluded that drug therapy has been largely ineffective in controlling stuttering.